ABOUT COLM CILLE CLUB

 Central to our co-op philosophy is nourishing our member families’ Catholic faith.
 Co-op day begins with mass every week.
 Beginning at age three, children begin their formal catechesis and enter the Joyful Child Atrium, a beautiful space designed specially to meet the spiritual needs of the child.
 Older students participate in the CatLab, where they learn from visiting priests and religious and engage in lively discussions about their faith.

-We meet every Monday for a full day at St. Catharine’s Parish School building is located on 19 Second Avenue, Pelham, NY.
+We meet every Monday for a full day at St. Catharine’s Parish School building located at 19 Second Avenue, Pelham, NY.
 Parents and children stay for a full day of group learning.

 Colm Cille Club first began in the fall of 2010 as “Thursday Club,” when seven families interested in homeschooling joined together to hire a teacher to educate their (very!) young children once a week in an apartment in Riverdale.
 The following year, we met in two of the members’ homes, and began the first year of our memory work cycle (beginning with Year 2 as some members had already completed Year 1 on their own).
 By spring 2012, our membership had grown, and it became clear that meeting in homes was no longer sustainable.
 We found the space at St. Catharine’s in Pelham, NY to be a perfect fit for our group.
 With the increased space, we were able to add in more classes to our memory work, art, music, and science classes.